-Chewy chocolate coconut macaroons are shaped into bird’s nests and decorated with colorful Peeps chicks and candy-coated chocolate eggs for a festive Easter cookie or springtime treat!
+Chocolate Bird’s Nest Cookies come together by forming chocolate coconut macaroons into bird’s nests then decorating with colorful Peeps chicks and candy-coated chocolate eggs for a festive Easter cookie or springtime treat!

 When we lived at our last house, we had sparrows that built mud nests in the corners of our back porch each spring.
 My husband hated the mess, but the birds usually laid their eggs before he had a chance to deter them from building their nests there…so then, of course, we had to leave the nests alone and let the baby birds grow up and fly away before knocking down the mud.